 Don’t put your SSN, phone number, or driver’s license number on your checks.
-In the old days the advice was to put this information on checks to speed processing and verification.
-But now this is just more information that can be used against you if your check goes awry.
+In the old days, the advice was to put this information on checks to speed processing and verification.
+But now this is just more information that a thief can use against you.
 Only put your name and address on a check.
 If the person taking the check requests additional information, you can give it if you feel comfortable (but don’t give the SSN — they don’t need that), but otherwise don’t give it out.

 Monitor your accounts online

 Many banks and credit cards now offer online access to your accounts.
 Take advantage of this and monitor your accounts daily or every other day to check for suspicious activity.
-This gives you a chance to quickly catch a thief before too much damage is done.
+This gives you a chance to quickly catch a thief before there is too much damage.
 If you only wait for the monthly statement, you may be too late.

 Sign up for e-billing and e-statements

-Receiving bills and account statements electronically cuts down on the chances of someone intercepting your information in the mail, either through intentional theft or because your mail was delivered to the wrong place.
+Receiving bills and account statements electronically cuts down on the chances of someone intercepting your information in the mail, either through intentional theft or in the even your mail just goes to the wrong place.

 Buy a safe

 Keep sensitive documents (tax returns, bank statements, passports, Social Security cards, etc.) in a safe.
 If your home is broken into, a safe may keep your information out of the wrong hands.
 Alternatively, you can rent a safe deposit box at your bank but this can be inconvenient if you need the documents and the bank is closed.
 And don’t keep documents any longer than necessary.
-Shred or burn statements, tax returns and old bills when they are no longer needed.
+Shred or burn statements, tax returns, and old bills that you no longer need.

 Be careful with your mail

-Opting out of junk mail and signing up for e-billing and e-statements where possible will greatly cut down your risk of mail-related identity theft, but you can go further.
+Opting out of junk mail and signing up for e-billing and e-statements where possible will greatly decrease your risk of mail-related identity theft, but you can go further.
 Don’t leave sensitive outgoing mail in your mailbox for pickup.
 It can easily be stolen while you’re not looking.
 Take it to the post office.
 If you’re going to be out of town, either have your mail held at the post office or have a trusted friend pick it up.
 Don’t let it pile up in the box where thieves can get to it.
 Retrieve your mail as soon as possible.
 If you aren’t home when the mail comes, get it out of the box as soon as you get home.
 Don’t leave it there overnight.
 You might also consider a locking mailbox.
-These are designed so that they can be opened and closed once for the mail delivery, but after that they must be opened with a combination or a key and then reset for the next day’s delivery.
+These are so mail deliverers can open and close them, but after that, you’ll need a combination or a key because it’ll reset for the next day’s delivery.

 Don’t leave personal information out in the open

-More and more you’re hearing stories about people who had their identity stolen by contractors or delivery people who came to their home.
+Each day there are more stories of contractors or delivery people who enter homes and steal the homeowners’ identities.
 Maybe they left their checkbook out in the open, or an old bank statement, or an insurance claim with their SSN on it.
-However it happened, the contractor picked up the information or copied it while the homeowner wasn’t looking and then stole their identity.
-If you’re having work done or deliveries made, make certain that any compromising information is out of sight and preferably locked up.
+In any event, the contractor simply needs to copy the information and they’re able to steal the homeowners’ identity.
+If you’re having contractor services or deliveries, make certain that any compromising information is out of sight and preferably locked up.
 And be sure to keep an eye on the people who are in your home.

 Yes, you can pay a service to do some of these things for you, but if the protection you’re paying for is no better, or possibly worse, than what you can do yourself for free, why pay for it?
 Taking some simple steps and using some common sense can go a long way toward protecting your identity.
-However, nothing can be guaranteed, even for the CEO of a company that charges you for protection.
+There is no guarantee, even with companies that charge you for protection.
 If you’re the victim of a particularly savvy or determined thief you may still have your identity stolen.
-However, if you are proactive about protecting yourself, the related problems are likely to be more confined and more quickly identified than if you do nothing.
+However, if you are proactive about protecting yourself, you’ll be able to identify potential problems sooner than if you do nothing.

 Like Saving Advice?
 Subscribe!